bioexcel/biobb_ml/biobb_ml/docs/source/readme.md

 The latest documentation of this package can be found in our readthedocs site:
 [latest API documentation](http://biobb-ml.readthedocs.io/en/latest/).

+Important: This package has been discontinued, superseeded by biobb_pytorch.

 ### Version
 v4.2.0 2024.1